 The History of NCC

-NCC is the brainchild of Dr. Michael Zabinski who was awarded several federal grants to train teachers at Fairfield University to integrate computers into their classrooms.
-In 1977, in an effort to reach young people personally, he established the first of these educational summer camps coining the phrase "Computer Camps" and at that time founded NCC and the computer camp industry U.S. News & World Report April 23, 2001, Page 41.
+NCC is the brainchild of Dr. Michael Zabinski who coined the phrase “Computer Camps” and founded the computer camp industry U.S. News & World Report April 23, 2001, Page 41.

 NCC provides an opportunity for young people from all parts of the United States and around the world to interact creatively.
 This harmonic integration of young minds is the primary focus of National Computer Camps.